Liquidity Adequacy Requirements (LAR) (2025) Chapter 7 – Intraday Liquidity Monitoring Tools

 A(ii) Available intraday liquidity at the start of the business day

-• 300 units of central bank reserves + 500 units of eligible collateral (routinely transferred to the central bank) = 800 units
+• 300 units of deposits with central banks + 500 units of eligible collateral (routinely transferred to the central bank) = 800 units

 A(iii) Total payments